-4. Make sure you have a large breast pump bag for ALL of the stuff for pumping.
+4. Make sure you have a large breast pump bag

 I originally purchased this bag designed for pumping.
 It’s fairly inexpensive and also larger (and cuter) than the tote bag that comes with your pump.
 I also wanted to be somewhat discreet since I was traveling back and forth with my stuff both at work and while traveling.

 Of course, those efforts to remain discreet when out the window when my bags were getting checked at security.
 And I had no choice but to tell the male co-worker who insisted on waiting for me that the nice TSA person was testing the milk I produced.